Philipp Hochmair: Early life

-Hochmair grew up in Vienna (Austria) where he discovered his passion for literature, film and theater.
+Hochmair grew up in Vienna where he discovered his passion for literature, film and theater.
 He studied acting at the Max Reinhardt Seminar in Vienna in the master class of Klaus Maria Brandauer and at the Conservatoire National Supérieur d'Art Dramatique in Paris.

 Career

 Theater

 From 2003 to 2009 Hochmair was engaged at the Viennese Burgtheater (admitted in the gallery of honor).
 When he left the Burgtheater in 2009, he worked at the Thalia Theater in Hamburg until 2016.
 Apart from this, he had engagements at the Schauspielhaus Hamburg, Staatstheater Hannover, Volksbühne Berlin and at the Zürich Schauspielhaus.

+Since summer 2024, Hochmair took on the role of “Everyman“ in the play of a rich man´s death by Hugo von Hofmannstahl (Hugo von Hofmannsthal, Jedermann), at the Salzburg Festival under the direction of Robert Carsen.

 Movies and TV

-He has played in Austrian and German movies, TV-films and television series, including Die Manns – ein Jahrhundertroman (directed by Heinrich Breloer: 30th International Emmy Awards), The Shine of the Day (by Tizza Covi and Rainer Frimmel), Die Auslöschung (director: Nicholas Leytner), Tomcat (by Händl Klaus) and Animals (directed by Greg Zglinksi).
+He has appeared in Austrian and German movies, TV-films and television series, including Die Manns – ein Jahrhundertroman (directed by Heinrich Breloer: 30th International Emmy Awards), The Shine of the Day (by Tizza Covi and Rainer Frimmel), Die Auslöschung (director: Nicholas Leytner), Tomcat (by Händl Klaus) and Animals (directed by Greg Zglinksi).

-Candelaria - Ein kubanischer Sommer (2017) is one of his first international productions, directed by Jhonny Hendrix Hinestroza.
-Shot in Cuba in 2016.
+Candelaria - Ein kubanischer Sommer (2017) is one of his first international productions.
+Directed by Jhonny Hendrix Hinestroza, it was shot in Cuba in 2016.

-In the series Vorstadtweiber (2015-2022), he embodies a corrupt and cynical homosexual politician, who loses his mind and becomes a murderer.
+In the series Vorstadtweiber (2015-2022), he plays a corrupt and cynical homosexual politician, who loses his mind and becomes a murderer.

-In the third season of Charité (German-Netflix-Production, 2020), Hochmair stars as Professor Otto Prokop, an Austrian forensic pathologist who was internationally recognized for his influence on forensic medicine and research policy during German Democratic Republic.
+In the third season of Charité (German-Netflix-Production, 2020), Hochmair stars as Professor Otto Prokop, an Austrian forensic pathologist who was internationally recognized for his influence on forensic medicine and research policy during the German Democratic Republic era.

-Blind ermittelt (since 2018) centers around Hochmair's character Alexander Haller, a blind ex-commissioner.
+Blind ermittelt (since 2018) centers on Hochmair's character Alexander Haller, a blind ex-police investigator.

-In the Netflix-Series Freud (2019), he plays an evil count, obsessed by dark powers.
+In the Netflix-Series Freud (2019), he plays an evil count obsessed by dark powers.

-Die Wannseekonferenz (2022, directed by Matti Geschonneck) is a multi-award winning German TV docudrama: On January 20, 1942, leading representatives of the Nazi Regime meet at Wannsee in Berlin at the invitation of Reinhard Heydrich (Philipp Hochmair).
-The meeting will go down in history as the Wannsee Conference.
+Die Wannseekonferenz (2022, directed by Matti Geschonneck) is a multi-award winning German TV docudrama: On January 20, 1942, leading representatives of the Nazi regime meet at Wannsee in Berlin at the invitation of Reinhard Heydrich (played by Hochmair).
+The meeting will go down in history as the infamous Wannsee Conference.
 The sole topic of discussion is the so-called "Final Solution of the Jewish Question" by the National Socialists: the organization of the systematic mass murder of the Jews of Europe by the millions.